-- Anti-Angiogenesis Inhibitors.
+Anti-angiogenesis inhibitors.
 Drugs called anti-angiogenesis inhibitors block the action of a protein called vascular endothelial growth factor (VEGF).
 These drugs have been shown to increase the cancer’s response to treatment and delay the time it takes for the cancer to return.
 VEGF promotes angiogenesis, which is the formation of new blood vessels.
-Because a tumor needs nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogensis therapies is to “starve” the tumor.
-Bevacizumab (Avastin), an antibody which binds VEGF and prevents it from being active, has been shown to be effective in ovarian cancer.
-FDA approval was recently given in the United States for its use in combination with selected chemotherapy for patients with platinum resistant recurrence (see Treatment Options ).
+Because a tumor needs nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
+Bevacizumab (Avastin), an antibody that binds VEGF and prevents it from being active, has been shown to be effective in ovarian cancer.
+FDA approval was given in the United States for its use in combination with selected chemotherapy for patients with platinum resistant recurrence (see Treatment Options ).

-PARP Inhibitors.
-Another class of drugs, called PARP inhibitors, are being evaluated for ovarian cancer.
+PARP inhibitors.
+Researchers are evaluating another class of drugs, called PARP inhibitors, for ovarian cancer.
 These drugs act on DNA repair in cancer cells, making it difficult for them to replicate.
-The BRCA genes (BRCA1 and BRCA2) are also normally involved in DNA repair, and a mutation in these genes interfere with this pathway function.
+The BRCA genes (BRCA1 and BRCA2) are normally involved in DNA repair, and a mutation in these genes interferes with this pathway function.
 PARP inhibitors make it particularly difficult for cells that otherwise have a BRCA mutation to grow and divide.

-Cancer vaccines are another type of immunotherapy currently being tested for ovarian cancer.
-In addition, some approaches called “adoptive cell therapy” take killer T cells found as part of the immune system in an individual patient and grow them in the laboratory, train them to attack certain targets such as MUC 16 (CA125) that is found on any ovarian cancer cells, and them give them back intravenously to the patient.
-This approach has been tried in patients with hematologic cancers using other targets with some early success, and clinical trials are now opening for ovarian cancer.
+Cancer vaccines are another type of immunotherapy researchers are testing for use against ovarian cancer.
+Some approaches called “adoptive cell therapy” use killer T cells found as part of the immune system in an individual patient.
+Researchers grow them in the laboratory and train them to attack certain targets, such as MUC 16 (CA125), that are found on ovarian cancer cells.
+Doctors then give the T cells back intravenously to the patient.
+This approach has been tried in patients with blood cancers with some early success.
+Clinical trials are opening for ovarian cancer.
 Learn more about the basics of immunotherapy .

 Hormone therapy.
-Research is underway about the role of estrogen, androgens, and other hormones in ovarian cancer treatment.
-For treatment of recurrent or later-stage ovarian cancer, the use of tamoxifen (Nolvadex, Soltamax), aromatase inhibitors, and enzalutamide (Xtandi), a blocker of the androgen receptor, is being considered.
+For treatment of recurrent or later-stage ovarian cancer, tamoxifen (Nolvadex, Soltamax), aromatase inhibitors, and enzalutamide (Xtandi), a blocker of the androgen receptor, are being used.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current ovarian cancer treatments, in order to improve a woman’s comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of standard cancer treatments, to improve a patient’s comfort and quality of life.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding ovarian cancer, explore these related items that take you outside of this guide:
+If you would like additional information about the latest areas of research regarding ovarian cancer, fallopian tube cancer, and peritoneal cancer, explore these related items that take you outside of this guide: